DenisPershke/DenisPershke/README.md

 - 🔭 I’m currently working on pojectom loader for minecraft chita
 - 🌱 I’m currently learning С++
 - 👯 I’m looking to collaborate on game
-- 📫 How to reach me: Telegram @PershkinDev / Discord pershkin
+- 📫 How to reach me: Telegram @PershkinDev / Discord: pershkin

 <h3 align="left">Languages and Tools:</h3>